Ranzeplay/saysth/README.md

 ## Description

-The mod uses `@cf/qwen/qwen1.5-14b-chat-awq` model on Cloudflare AI to enable players to interact with villagers via text.
+The mod uses `@cf/qwen/qwen1.5-14b-chat-awq` model by default on Cloudflare AI to enable players to interact with villagers via text.
+You can customize many things.

 ## Usage